bitrise-io/devcenter/_articles/en/reviews/saml-draft.md

 ---
 ## What is SAML SSO

-Organizations created in Bitrise can log into or sign up to Bitrise using their own SAML SSO provider.
+Organizations created in Bitrise can log into or sign up to Bitrise using their own Identity Provider (IdP).
 All you have to do to is add Bitrise as an application to your own SAML SSO provider and enable the connected SAML SSSO.

-Please note that signing in via SAML SSO does not inhibit you from signing in, for example, via your GitHub account to Bitrise.
+**Please note that signing in via SAML SSO does not inhibit you from signing in, for example, via your GitHub account to Bitrise.**

+**This is true in itself, although once SSO has been enforced on an org, only via that SSO can you get access to that org.
+If you sign in via GitHub, you would only see your other apps and orgs.**

+**after you click on allow AND SSO gets enforced on the org, you'll only be able access this account via the SAML SSO authentication.**

+**Extra layer of security?**

 {% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure:

-* you have a SAML SSO provider that you can connect Bitrise to as an application.
+* you have an IdP that you can connect Bitrise to as an application.
 * your account on Bitrise has an organization.
 If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
 * as with other [organization management actions](/team-management/user-roles-on-app-teams/), only the organization owner can set up SAML SSO to a Bitrise organization. "%}